-- Damage to the galvanized coating that will take place due to the heat of the welding process - Potential for embrittlement of the weld if zinc becomes entrained within the weld pool - Perceived health and safety issues associated with welding galvanized steel In some instances if the joint is not load bearing or critical, entrained zinc may not be a significant problem.
-However, the points below highlight best practice which would minimise the potential for zinc becoming entrained in the weld pool and also mitigate against health and safety concerns: - Good ventilation should be maintained where galvanized steelwork is welded in an internal environment - Remove the galvanized coating for a distance of at least 25 mm either side of the intended weld.
-The most efficient means of zinc removal is by burning off with a welding torch, although in practice the coating is often removed by abrasive means such as grinding - Where abrasive grinding is used it is possible some residual zinc may be left on the surface - A small increase in the welding current may be made to help maintain the welding arc's stability - The welding speed should be reduced if the galvanized coating has not been removed locally GALVANIZERS ASSOCIATION For butt welds the distance between galvanized steel parts to be welded should be slightly increased than would otherwise be the case if the galvanized coating has not been removed locally.
+- Damage to the galvanized coating that will take place due to the heat of the welding process - Potential for embrittlement of the weld if zinc becomes entrained within the weld pool - Perceived health and safety issues associated with welding galvanized steel

+In some instances if the joint is not load bearing or critical, entrained zinc may not be a significant problem.
+However, the points below highlight best practice which would minimise the potential for zinc becoming entrained in the weld pool and also mitigate against health and safety concerns:

+- Good ventilation should be maintained where galvanized steelwork is welded in an internal environment - Remove the galvanized coating for a distance of at least 25 mm either side of the intended weld.
+The most efficient means of zinc removal is by burning off with a welding torch, although in practice the coating is often removed by abrasive means such as grinding - Where abrasive grinding is used any residual zinc should be removed from the surface - A small increase in the welding current may be made to help maintain the welding arc's stability - The welding speed should be reduced if the galvanized coating has not been removed locally

 Where coated electrodes are used, basic coated low hydrogen electrodes are preferred for structural steels which will not be subject to heavy loading.
 The use of rutile cellulose coated electrodes should be avoided.

-After welding, the weld area should be cleaned to remove welding slag and any other surface contaminants prior to repair being conducted, typically using a suitable zinc-rich paint or paste to achieve a minimum repair coating thickness of 100 μm.
+After welding, the weld area should be cleaned to remove welding slag and any other surface contaminants prior to repair being conducted, typically using a suitable zinc-rich paint or paste to achieve a minimum repair coating thickness of 100 μm, unless otherwise agreed.

 Fig 4.
 A weld that was ground flush prior to galvanizing.
+The high silicon content of the weld metal has then led to a thicker coating forming locally

+Welding Techniques

-The high silicone content of the weld metal has then led to a thicker coating forming locally Welding Techniques Where an automated arc welding procedure with open or shielded arcs is used, best results might be obtained by increasing the separation between the pieces to be welded and by reducing the welding speed.
-Where Metal Active Gas (MAG) welding is conducted, ideally the shielding gas should be a carbon dioxide-argon mix (circa 20% $CO_2$ 80% Ar) with a reduced welding speed and an increase of about 1-2 mm in workpiece separation.
+Where an automated arc welding procedure with open or shielded arcs is used, best results might be obtained by increasing the separation between the pieces to be welded and by reducing the welding speed.

+Where Metal Active Gas (MAG) welding is conducted, ideally the shielding gas should be a carbon dioxide-argon mix (circa 20% CO_2 80% Ar) with a reduced welding speed and an increase of about 1-2 mm in workpiece separation.
 A slight oscillating movement of the wire electrode may also be of benefit.
-Use of a suitable weld anti-spatter spray may also be beneficial especially when short arc $CO_2$ welding.
-Tungsten Inert Gas (TIG) is not recommended for galvanized steels as the zinc oxide vapour has a detrimental effect upon the arc and may damage the tungsten electrode.
+Use of a suitable weld anti-spatter spray may also be beneficial especially when short arc CO_2 welding.

+Tungsten Inert Gas (TIG) welding is not recommended for galvanized steels as the zinc oxide vapour has a detrimental effect upon the arc and may damage the tungsten electrode.
 In general terms good results can be obtained when welding galvanized steel using a variety of methods, although small changes in welding practice as highlighted above will be of benefit, the operator progressing up a learning curve to establish the correct parameters.

+Published October 2024.
 This sheet is part of the series 'HDG Datasheets' and can be requested from Galvanizers Association.
-Published August 2015.
+DISCLAIMER - the content of this datasheet may have been updated.
+Please ensure you have the most up-to-date version by checking www.galvanizing.org.uk/publications/datasheets